-- Titanium Electrolysis Cell - The cell must be manufactured with a high grade titanium coating.
+- Titanium Electrolysis Cell - The cell must be manufactured with a high grade titanium and platinum coating.
 Systems using electrolysis cells that are manufactured from lower quality alloys will deteriorate quickly and may not be generating hypochlorous acid.
 If the electrolysis cell is made from steel or other lower grade metals, the electrolysis cell will deteriorate very quickly and will generate harmful chromium compounds that can be carcinogenic.

 SAFETY DATA SHEET (SDS)

-RESEARCH ON VIRAL PATHOGENS
+RESEARCH ON BACTERIA AND VIRAL PATHOGENS

 What is the active molecule in the disinfectant generated from water and salt?

 The active molecule is hypochlorous acid (HOCl).
 Hypochlorous acid is a powerful oxidant and is 100 times more efficient at killing bacteria than chlorine bleach or sodium hypochlorite (NaOCl).
 Hypochlorous acid is safe and natural.
 It is found in our blood as one of the most powerful biological oxidants generated by our white blood cells against invading pathogens.

 Do you have research on bacteria, viruses and other emerging viral pathogens such as COVID?

 Yes, we have a done a lot of research on the hypochlorous acid generated from EWCO systems.
 Please click here to see the EPA approval obtained with our research.

 How long is the disinfectant active after being generated from the Eco One system?